Bibi Belford, Chicago, is among the winners of the 69th Annual Christopher Award.

 Kate Warpeha is a Chicago mad scientist and inventor.
 She attended Writers’ Institute a few years ago and continued working with Laurie Scheer through our Critique Services.
-The journey of completing her first graphic novel, along with illustrator Lisa Noble, has been an exciting labor of love.
+The journey of completing her first YA novel with illustrations, along with illustrator Lisa Noble, has been an exciting labor of love.
 This is a beautiful story of generations coming together in a creative way.
+Kate is prepping other volumes within the Teen Ghoul series.
 Congratulations to Kate and Lisa!

 Writer Marianne Flynn Statz of Madison, Wisconsin has signed agent and attorney Paul Levine to represent her nonfiction book, The Gift of Goodbye.
 Marianne pitched her project to Mr. Levine at the Writers’ Institute 2016.
 The book relates the story of solving a particularly troublesome crime and how it affected the detective’s life.
 Both the author and agent will be attending the upcoming March 24-26, 2017 Writers’ Institute conference in Madison.